jieyuan-bi/733/README.md

 We put all out ETL python code in cmput732proj/backend/backend/airbnb/src/ directory.
 To run our ETL python code, you need to configure the environment correctly by installing the packages mentioned above in '0 Getting Started'.
 Here is what these codes do and how to run them in a Linux environment(under cmput732proj/backend/backend/airbnb/src):
 #### 1)priceWithTime.py: Obtain the mean and median house prices in the Vancouver area by week and month
-command line: ${SPARK_HOME}/bin/spark-submit priceWithTime.py YourLocalComputer/Vancouver_all/van_calendar.csv ../analysis_results/priceWithMonth ../analysis_results/priceWithWeek
+command: ${SPARK_HOME}/bin/spark-submit priceWithTime.py YourLocalComputer/Vancouver_all/van_calendar.csv ../analysis_results/priceWithMonth ../analysis_results/priceWithWeek

 #### 2)priceWithSpace.py: Obtain the average house price for each neighborhood in a specific Canadian region(there are 7 of them, which one it is depends on your coomand line argument, the following example uses listings5.csv) and its average latitude and longitude
-command line: ${SPARK_HOME}/bin/spark-submit priceWithSpace.py YourLocalComputer/Vancouver_all/van_listings_detailed.csv ../analysis_results/priceWithSpace
+command: ${SPARK_HOME}/bin/spark-submit priceWithSpace.py YourLocalComputer/listings_detailed/listings5.csv ../analysis_results/priceWithSpace

 #### 3)priceWithType.py: Obtain the average, median, highest, and lowest prices for four types of homes in the Vancouver area
-command line: ${SPARK_HOME}/bin/spark-submit priceWithType.py YourLocalComputer/Vancouver_all/van_listings_detailed.csv ../analysis_results/priceWithType
+command: ${SPARK_HOME}/bin/spark-submit priceWithType.py YourLocalComputer/Vancouver_all/van_listings_detailed.csv ../analysis_results/priceWithType

 #### 4)recommendation.py: A recommendation system that recommends several similar houses to the user based on the user's current house in Vancouver
-command line: ${SPARK_HOME}/bin/spark-submit recommendation.py YourLocalComputer/Vancouver_all/van_listings_detailed.csv
+command: ${SPARK_HOME}/bin/spark-submit recommendation.py YourLocalComputer/Vancouver_all/van_listings_detailed.csv

 ### 3 Run Server
 TODO